Common Homophone Errors (and How to Avoid Them)

 Smoking every day will affect your respiratory health.

-“Effect” is a noun that refers to a change that happened because of an event or situation.
+“Effect” is almost always a noun that refers to what happened because of an event or situation.
 It’s the result or consequence of something:

 The new teaching method has a positive effect on students’ grades.

-As a basic guideline, you can remember that “affect” generally functions as a verb, while “effect” is a noun.
-Another way to remember this rule is: A is for action (affect), and E is for the result (effect).
+As a basic guideline, you can remember that “affect” functions as a verb, while “effect” is typically a noun.
+Another way to remember this rule is this: A is for action (affect), and E is for the result (effect).

 Your/You’re

-Many people incorrectly write “your” when they mean “you’re.”
+Since they sound the same, many people incorrectly write “your” when they mean “you’re” or vice versa:

 Your going to love this cake.